amandaguan-ag/help-queue/README.md

 # Help Queue

 A React application designed to manage a help queue.
+Currently working in process

 ## Table of Contents